terrainagency/ScrollSequence.js/README.md

 paddingBottom | number | 0.5 | Defines top padding for the pinned sequence
 debug | boolean or {} | false | Turns debug mode off/on

 Custom configurations for specific panels can be passed through the settings object.
-In `example2` below, customized properties were attached to `SnapPanel`.
+In `example2` below, customized properties were attached to `myPanel`.

 ```javascript
 // 1.
 Create sequence from selector #id as container